Acceptable Ethnic Targets

 - The village elder from Haré+ Guu, has a massive mound of chest hair that shakes like shrubbery when he moves.
 At one point Guu actually steals his chest hair and, much to his horror, wears it as an afro.

-- Played with in The Forty Year Old Virgin; the movie also revealed the REAL reason for waxing your anything.
+- Played with in The 40-Year-Old Virgin; the movie also revealed the REAL reason for waxing your anything.
 It's not to look good for anyone-it's to entertain your friends, who are standing there watching.

 - In the film version of Stardust, lovable hero Tristan has loads of chest hair, visible whenever he undoes his top button.